 Third party suppliers: We may need to share your information with data hosting providers or service providers who help us to deliver our services, projects, or fundraising activities and appeals.
 These providers will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.

-Right now, we have an agreement with 1 service provider:
+Right now, we have an agreement with 2 service providers:

 - StudioDR (situated in Poland).